A-A7med-i/0PS/README.md

 # AI Tool Classification (MLOps Project)

-This repository demonstrates MLOps best practices through a modular pipeline for analyzing and classifying AI tool adoption across industries and countries.
-It features data loading, preprocessing, feature engineering, clustering, and deep learning model training, with experiment tracking and reproducibility.
+**Description:**
+MLOps project for analyzing, engineering features, and classifying AI tool adoption using reproducible pipelines.
+The repository demonstrates end-to-end machine learning workflows, including data versioning, experiment tracking, and modular code structure for scalability and collaboration.

+This project provides:

+- Automated data loading, preprocessing, and feature engineering
+- Deep learning and clustering models for AI tool adoption analysis
+- Reproducible pipelines with DVC and experiment tracking with MLflow
+- Modular, extensible codebase for rapid experimentation and productionization

 ## Key Features

-- **Modular Pipeline:** Data loading, preprocessing, feature engineering, clustering, and model training.
+- **Modular Pipeline:** Data loading, preprocessing, feature engineering, clustering, and model training
-- **Deep Learning:** Neural network classifier using TensorFlow/Keras.
+- **Deep Learning:** Neural network classifier using TensorFlow/Keras
+- **Clustering:** Unsupervised learning for customer or tool segmentation
-- **MLOps Tools:** DVC for data versioning, MLflow for experiment tracking.
+- **MLOps Tools:** DVC for data versioning, MLflow for experiment tracking
-- **Reproducibility:** All steps tracked and reproducible via DVC pipelines.
+- **Reproducibility:** All steps tracked and reproducible via DVC pipelines
-- **Extensibility:** Easily add new pipeline stages or ML projects.
+- **Extensibility:** Easily add new pipeline stages or ML projects
+- **Visualization:** Notebooks and scripts for EDA and result visualization

 ## Project Structure